 Be available to students and parents for any and all department related issues

-Qualifications Preferred candidate should have a Master's degree in Fine Arts and if a practicing artist, in the field of Media Arts (Film, video, animation and photography), a strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
-A record of outstanding success as a secondary or university educator.
+Qualifications A Master's degree in science or a science related field is required.
+Mastery of science secondary school pedagogy, both as a teacher and as a manager.
+Strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
+A record of outstanding success as a secondary educator.
+A joyful embrace of teaching, which will be the largest portion of the chair's work.
 Experience in a bring your own device educational setting and/or commitment to BYOD program.
+The ability to think and act strategically combined with a strong commitment to providing an excellent educational experience in the department's areas of instruction for each student.
 Excellent interpersonal, written and verbal communications skills to articulate and explain instructional issues to colleagues, students, and families.
 Must be self-directed and able to effectively prioritize and handle multiple tasks subject to frequent interruption.
 Must be capable of developing and sustaining close, effective working relationships with colleagues in the department and from other parts of UCLA and of the Academy staff on matters of interdisciplinary and institutional concern.
-Experience in a variety of instructional and co-curricular/extra-curricular roles within a secondary school would be a plus.
+Experience in a variety of managerial and supervisorial roles within a secondary school would be a plus.
+Experience in and understanding of academic research would be a plus.